-Nestled on a ridge of hills with the snowy Himalayan peaks jutting behind, and the green terraces of the Marsyangdi valley on all sides, Bandipur's location couldn't be more spectacular.
-It's a sleepy little town, full of atmospheric traces of its past as a major trading hub; its stone-paved main street lined with pastel-hued shop houses decorated with ornate woodwork verandas and steep tiled roofs.
-This is a perfect place to kick back and simply soak up Nepal's impressive mountain views.
+Nestled on a ridge of hills, with the snowy Himalayan peaks jutting behind and the green terraces of the Marsyangdi valley on all sides, Bandipur's location couldn't be more spectacular.
+It's a sleepy little town, full of atmospheric traces of its past as a major trading hub; its stone-paved main street lined with pastel-hued shop houses decorated with ornate wooden verandas and steep tiled roofs.
+This is the perfect place to kick back and simply soak up Nepal's impressive mountain views.

-- Just exploring Bandipur's narrow streets and tumbledown squares is a delight.
-The bazaar runs east to west along the top of the hill, and comprises a gaggle of old houses with carved wooden lintels and verandas.
+Ambling through Bandipur's narrow streets and tumbledown squares is a delight.
+The bazaar runs east to west along the top of the hill and comprises a gaggle of old houses with carved wooden lintels and verandas.
 Right in the middle sits the small pagoda-style Bindhebasini Temple that enshrines Bandipur's icon of the goddess Bindhebasini, which is pulled through the town during New Year celebrations.
 Explore the forested hillsides around Bandipur and visit the villages that cling to the terraced valleys for a step back in time.
 At Ramkot you can meet members of the Magar community, who live in traditional round houses and seek advice from revered healers and shamans.